Seren-Hughes/modmixx/README.md

 ## Future Features

+- **Challenges**: Monthly creative prompts to inspire participation and experimentation.
 - **Learning Content**: Tutorials, masterclasses, and mentorship opportunities featuring a diverse range of artists and producers to ensure representation and broad perspectives.
 - **Social Features**: Follow/friend functionality with personalized feeds.
 - **Collaboration Tools**: Direct messaging and shared project spaces.